pkluz/Erlevator/README.md

 There is certainly lots of room for improvement, primarily with respect to tests.
 As the elevator processes currently rely on their own process-specific dictionary (to store information regarding their state) most functions have **side effects** i.e. are _not_ pure.
 This makes them difficult to test.

 In an improved version, the state would be supplied via function parameter instead of the process dictionary.

+Additionally, a supervisor could be introduced, to prevent elevators from crashing – just in case.